-All new development in the Neighbourhood Area should incorporate high quality design and demonstrate how it meets the guidance and requirements of the Design Code contained in Appendix B. Regard must be had to all the following:

-- a) local context and character, in terms of scale, density, height, massing, layout, materials, hard and soft landscaping, means of enclosure and access; - b) detailed design features, including windows, doors, roof lights, chimneys, flues, roofs, and boundary treatments should have regard to surrounding character and materials: - c) appropriate landscaping should be incorporated into the scheme including the retention of trees and hedgerows; - d) whenever necessary, a Sustainable Drainage system should be incorporated (except, exceptionally, where such a system would not, in such circumstances, be practicable); - e) measures should be incorporated to limit the impact of light pollution from artificial light on local amenity, intrinsically dark landscapes and nature conservation; - f) the massing, height, scale and proximity of the proposed development should not result in an unacceptable loss of light or overshadowing, or other adverse amenity impacts on existing or future residents or neighbours (including smell, noise or loss of privacy as a result of new development or unacceptable levels of overlooking in relation to existing dwellings and their gardens); - g) opportunities should be taken where possible to incorporate embedded renewables, including non-visually obtrusive solar panels, heat pumps and other measures to reduce the carbon footprint of the building; and opportunities should be taken in terms of layout and building orientation to minimise energy consumption and maximise passive solar gain.
+- New development in the Neighbourhood Area should incorporate high quality design and demonstrate how it meets the guidance and requirements of the Design Code contained in Appendix B. The following criteria will be particularly relevant in assessing design matters: - a) local context and character, in terms of scale, density, height, massing, layout, materials, hard and soft landscaping, means of enclosure and access; - detailed design features, including windows, doors, roof lights, chimneys, flues, roofs, and boundary treatments should have regard to surrounding character and materials; - c) appropriate landscaping should be incorporated into the scheme including the retention of trees and hedgerows whenever possible: - d) whenever necessary, a Sustainable Drainage system should be incorporated (except, exceptionally, where such a system would not, in such circumstances, be practicable); - e) measures should be incorporated to limit the impact of light pollution from artificial light on local amenity, intrinsically dark landscapes and nature conservation; - f) the massing, height, scale and proximity of the proposed development should not result in an unacceptable loss of light or overshadowing, or other adverse amenity impacts on existing or future residents or neighbours

-Development that does not incorporate high quality design and demonstrate, where applicable, the matters at a) to h), above, will not be supported.
+- (including smell, noise or loss of privacy as a result of new development or unacceptable levels of overlooking in relation to existing dwellings and their gardens); - g) Opportunities should be taken in terms of layout and building orientation to minimise energy consumption and maximise passive solar gain. - 2.
+Development that does not incorporate high quality design and demonstrate, where applicable, the matters at a) to g), above, will not be supported.